DoctorNova/zip-assignment/README.md

 # ASSIGNMENT ZIPPER
-The Assignment ZIPPer is a utility to zip assignment for the Computer Science courses of [DigiPen Institute of Technology Bilbao](https://www.digipen.es/)
+The Assignment ZIPPer is a utility to zip assignment for Computer Science courses

 ## How to install